stdweird/maven-tools/Getting_started.md

 11. Every 2 months, a release is made by the release manager that will contain your changes
  * Only for severe regressions / bugs, the release manager might consider an intermediate release to address the specific issue.
-   To start using your new code, you best
+ * To start using your new code, you can make your own `package` and upload it to your own repository
+  * Best to add a separate `testing` yum repository (no snapshots)
+   * This repository should be empty most of the time, but you can put your self-built packages there until the new release is out that conatins your changes.

 [quattor_jenkins]: https://jenkins1.ugent.be/view/Quattor/

-## Adding new component in configuration-modules or AII

-TODO: more info

-New components should be added to the parent `pom.xml` in order to be part of the release.

-Copy initial `pom.xml` from other component/hook, change the project.

 ## Maven